AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/abort-delivery-of-email-programs-scheduled-with-recipient-time-zone.md

 Since email programs scheduled with Recipient Time Zone can run for up to 24 hours, aborting the delivery of the program will cancel any subsequent sends after that point.

-1. Select the email program you want to cancel, then click **Abort Delivery** under the Approval tile in the control panel.
+1. Select the email program you want to cancel, then click **[!UICONTROL Abort Delivery]** under the [!UICONTROL Approval] tile in the control panel.

    ![](assets/ptz-abortdelivery.png)

-1. Confirm that you want to cancel the delivery by clicking **Abort**.
+1. Confirm that you want to cancel the delivery by clicking **[!UICONTROL Abort]**.

    ![](assets/image2018-2-23-11-3a20-3a27.png)

-1. After cancellation, the **Results** grid of your email program will look something like the one below.
-Any subsequent sends are canceled and will show up as "Email Bounced Soft" in the **Activity Type** column.
+1. After cancellation, the **[!UICONTROL Results]** grid of your email program will look something like the one below.
+Any subsequent sends are canceled and will show up as "Email Bounced Soft" in the **[!UICONTROL Activity Type]** column.

    ![](assets/image2018-2-23-11-3a22-3a11.png)